impexeris/DiY-Arduino-Geiger-Counter-SMD/Enclosure .files for 3D printing/README.txt

 0.4  	mm print-head
 0.25 	mm resolution
-25%  	in-fill ratio
+100%  	in-fill ratio
 2    	shells
 50mm/s 	default printing speed (may depend on your PLA) 50℃  	heated bed
 215℃	     print-head temperature (may depend on your PLA) 100%      fan speed
+25%       support in-fill ratio

+(for SBT-11 enclosure)
-25%  	Support in-fill ratio
+35%  	Support in-fill ratio
+Line      Support type
+0mm       Gap between the support and top layer
+5         loops of brim at 0mm from the print
+Touch Platfor Only - support

      	printing volume enclosed